-The factors noted above-customs inspections, brake inspections, and crew changes-can slow or stop trains travelling through U.S. POEs and consequently block highway-rail grade crossings in those communities, but different POEs are affected differently.
-As noted in Figure 5, the effect of factors such as customs inspections can vary based on whether the community is located on the southern or northern border.
-For example, an outbound crew change can result in the train stopped in one or more highway-rail grade crossings on the southern border, but is less likely to occur on the northern border because of greater harmonization, among other factors, between U.S. and Canadian safety regulations.
+Impacts of International The factors noted above-customs inspections, brake inspections, and Freight Rail on crew changes-can slow or stop trains travelling through U.S. POEs and consequently block highway-rail grade crossings in those communities, Communities GAO Visited but different POEs are affected differently.
+As noted in Figure 5, the effect Vary Based on Borderof factors such as customs inspections can vary based on whether the Specific Factors and community is located on the southern or northern border.
+For example, an Community outbound crew change can result in the train stopped in one or more highway-rail grade crossings on the southern border, but is less likely to Characteristics occur on the northern border because of greater harmonization, among other factors, between U.S. and Canadian safety regulations.
 In addition, although U.S. customs inspections can block U.S. highway-rail grade crossings for inbound trains on both borders, foreign customs inspections primarily impact outbound trains on the southern border.